 Camping facilities at Point Reyes National Seahsore include four hike-in/bike-in-only campgrounds in the southern area of the park and twenty boat-in-only campsites on Tomales Bay.
 Camping is allowed only in designated campgrounds and sites.
 Dispersed camping is not allowed.
 There is NO car or RV camping at Point Reyes National Seashore

-Amenities at the hike-in/bike-in sites included picnic tables, charcoal-only grills, and food storage lockers with centrally located vault toilets and drinking water.
+Amenities at the hike-in/bike-in sites include picnic tables, charcoal-only grills, and food storage lockers with centrally located vault toilets and drinking water.
 No pets permitted.
 Boat-in sites have no amenities (except for vault toilets on Marshall and Tomales Beaches and picnic tables on Tomales Beach).

 Hike-in/Bike-in Campgrounds ( referred to as "loops", include: